 To stay up-to-date on coronavirus (COVID-19), visit Public Health Madison & Dane County’s website.

 The safest and easiest way to purchase permits is online.
 The parks office and all self-registration envelope stations are parks are currently closed.
 A few parks have electronic pay stations (details and locations).

 Facility Opening and Closing

 The online Parks Opening and Closing Schedule lists all changes to opening and closing dates for park facilities, restrooms, fish cleaning stations, and recreation activities.
-Changes and alerts about specific recreationl activities are posted on recreation activity pages:
+Changes and alerts about specific recreational activities are posted on recreation activity pages:

 At this time, there is no evidence that animals play a significant role in spreading the virus that causes COVID-19.
 Based on the limited information available to date, the risk of animals spreading COVID-19 to people is considered to be low.
 The Wisconsin Department of Health Services created a fact sheet (PDF) on how to keep your pets safe.
 The CDC is currently recommending that people try and avoid dog parks.
 If you decide to visit a dog park, please follow the precautions outlined on our dogs in parks page.

 While at the park, it is important to maintain a physical distance of no less than six feet from each other and no groups of people.
 Try to keep interactions minimal especially with older adults, pregnant individuals, people with weakened immune systems, and people with underlying health conditions.
 Any one that may be in this group with increased risk of COVID-19 are encouraged to take extra precautions.
 By minimizing non-essential contact, we can slow the spread of COVID-19 in our community.